Hazardous Waste Program

 - Location of hard copies of hazardous waste permit application, reports, etc. and supporting documents:

-Proposed Remedy Issued: The department issued a Statement of Basis in support of the proposed remedy of no further corrective action with institutional controls at the River Cement facility.
-The department proposes to release the facility from regulation as a former interim status hazardous waste treatment, storage and disposal facility subject to the corrective action requirements of the Missouri Hazardous Waste Management Law and regulations.
-The department invites the public to review and offer written comments on the proposed remedy and regulatory release until Sept.
-23. 2013.
+Approved Remedy Issued: On Sept.
+29, 2014, the department approved the proposed remedy of no further corrective action with institutional controls at the River Cement facility.
+As a result of that approval, the department is releasing the facility from regulation as a former interim status hazardous waste treatment, storage and disposal facility subject to the corrective action requirements of the Missouri Hazardous Waste Management Law and regulations.
+The department’s approved remedy and regulatory release decisions are effective immediately.

 The River Cement Co. site, doing business as Buzzi Unicem USA, is located on approximately 2,167 acres at 1000 River Cement Road, about three miles south of Festus.
 The Mississippi River Corp. built the facility in 1963.
 River Cement Company, a subsidiary of the Mississippi River Corp., began operating the cement plant and limestone quarry at the site in 1965.
 In 1979, R.C.
 Cement Co., Inc. purchased the facility.
 At that time R.C.
 Cement was 80 percent owned by IFI International S.A.
 (Luxembourg) and 20 percent by Unicem S.p.A.
 (Italy).
 R.C.
 Cement later became wholly-owned by Unicem S.p.A.
 In 2000, Unicem merged with Buzzi Cementi to form Buzzi Unicem S.p.A (Italy).
 In 2003, Buzzi Unicem S.p.A. gained controlling interest in Dyckerhoff AG, which owned, among other companies, Lone Star Industries Inc. In 2004, RC Lonestar Inc., owned by Buzzi Unicem S.p.A. and Dyckerhoff AG, became the US parent company of River Cement.
 River Cement remains a wholly-owned subsidiary of RC Lonestar Inc. and is licensed to do business in Missouri, and several other states, under the trade name “Buzzi Unicem USA.”